BayesianBoi/cds-visual/assignments/assignment 2/README.md

 The VGG16 model was inspired by [this Kaggle notebook](https://www.kaggle.com/code/vtu5118/cifar-10-using-vgg16).
 We implemented data augmentation, a similar network structure with additional dense layers and dropout layers, the same SGD parameters with a learning rate of .001 and a momentum of .9, and the same epoch and batch size of 100 and 128, respectively.
 However, despite using an almost identical setup to theirs, our VGG16 model only reached an accuracy of .64 compared to their accuracy of .89.

-## Discussion of Limitations and Possible Improvements
+## Limitations and Possible Improvements

 ### Limitations